Elk Tags Over the Counter

 Utah

-Utah offers a diverse array of over-the-counter (OTC) elk hunting opportunities for the 2025 season, catering to both resident and non-resident hunters.
+Utah offers a diverse array of over-the-counter (OTC) elk hunting opportunities for the 2026 season, catering to both resident and non-resident hunters, but through fixed summer sale dates and category limits rather than one broad unlimited statewide tag.
 With options spanning various units and weapon types, hunters can plan their adventures based on preference and availability.

 General-Season Bull Elk Permits: Utah’s general-season bull elk permits are divided into “Any Bull” and “Spike Bull” units.
-The early season “any bull” permits are capped at 15,000, while the late season permits are unlimited.
-A total of 15,000 spike bull permits are available, with up to 4,500 allocated as multi-season permits.
-Youth hunters (17 years of age or younger on July 31, 2025) can purchase unlimited general-season elk permits.
+The 2026 application guidebook lists 15,000 early-season any-bull permits for the combined muzzleloader and any-legal-weapon hunts, no cap on late-season any-bull permits, 15,000 spike-bull permits with up to 4,500 available as multiseason permits, and unlimited youth general-season elk permits.
+Youth hunters are defined as 17 years of age or younger on July 31 of the season year.

 License and Permit Fees: